ABSOR is a tool for least squares estimation of the rotation -- and optionally also the

-optionally also the scaling, that best maps one collection of point coordinates
+scaling and translation -- that maps one collection of point coordinates to

 As input data, one has

 A: a 2xN or 3xN matrix whos columns are the coordinates of N source points.

 B: a 2xN or 3xN matrix whos columns are the coordinates of N target points.

 The basic syntax

 solves the unweighted/unscaled registration problem

 for unknown rotation matrix R and unknown translation vector t.

 ABSOR can also solve the more general problem

 min. sum_i w(i)*||s*R*A(:,i) + t - B(:,i)||^2